Michael97/Pac-Man/README.md

 If the game doesnt build -
 1. Right-click on the folder and go to properties
 2. Untick "Read-only"
-3. Close the program and re-open it, it build fine now.
+3. Close the program and re-open it, it will build fine now.